A topological realization of spin polarization through vortex formation in collisions of Bose-Einstein condensates: Gross-Pitaevskii equation and conservation laws

-The variation in density is not negligible if the "quantum pressure" is comparable to the interaction energy density.
+For quantum hydrodynamics, the variation in density is not negligible if the "quantum pressure" is comparable to the interaction energy density.
 The balance between them determines the healing length $\xi = \hbar/\sqrt{2m\lambda\rho}$, over which a perturbation in density can relax to its bulk value.
 When $\xi \ll D$ with $D$ being the characteristic length scale of density variation, the Euler's equations for the irrotational compressible perfect fluid can be reproduced by just setting $\mathbf{K}=0$ in Eqs.(\ref{En-dens},\ref{P-dens},\ref{Pi-dens}).
 From the Euler's equations, we know that the interaction energy density also works as the classical pressure $p=(\lambda/2)\rho^2$.
 The speed of sound in BEC is determined by the compressibility of the fluid, \bea c_s^2 = \frac1m \frac{\partial p}{\partial \rho} = \frac{\lambda \rho}{m}, ~~\text{or} ~~ c_s =\frac{\hbar}{\sqrt{2}m\xi}. \eea The fluid can be considered incompressible if the velocity is small in comparison with $c_s$.
-For large flow velocity $|\mathbf{v}|>c_s$, the onset of the sound wave will make the hydrodynamic evolution irreversible.
 In the matter wave picture, the flow velocity is proportional to the gradient of the wave function's phase $\theta$ which changes $2\pi$ over de Broglie wave length $\lambda_D$, so we have $|\mathbf{v}| \sim (\hbar/m) 2\pi/\lambda_D$.
 If the flow velocity is comparable with the speed of sound, the particle number density may change dramatically, so that the destructive interference of matter waves are observable at the typical length scale $\lambda_D \sim 2\sqrt{2}\pi \xi$.

 It is interesting to make comparison of these length scales, \bea \frac{\xi}{d} = \frac{1}{\sqrt{8\pi}}\frac{1}{(\rho a_s^3)^{1/6}} = \sqrt{\frac{d}{8\pi a_s}}. \eea Therefore the condition $\lambda_D \gg \xi \gg d \gg a_s$ holds for the dilute Boson gas in the weakly interacting limit.